therealblue24/libc/README.md

 * aarch64 (arm64, M1, M2, ...)
 I plan to implement amd64 support as well.

+# Building
+First, install any sort of C compiler and an assembler.
+Make sure you are running a unix system.
+After that, modify the `TARGET` variable in the Makefile to the target that your machine uses.
+Vaild targets are currently:
+* `aarch64`
+After that, run `$ make`. the output will be in the bin directory.
+## NOTE
+Currently the build target MUST be the architecture of your machine.
+## NOTE 2
+Only the `aarch64` architecture is tested because I have an M2 Mac, so if you experience any problems with architectures that arent `aarch64` then I don't know what you can do.

 ## Not Implemented for now
 * `FILE` and some stdio function
 * `wchar` functions